XiongjunGuan/JIPNet/README.md

 ## Train
-If you want to train JIPNet, please first construct the training set and overview file `example.npy` in the form of the following example:
+:point_up: If you want to train JIPNet, please first construct the training set and overview file `example.npy` in the form of the following example:
 ```
 |-data
   |-img/...         # images for training